smu160/smu160.github.io/content/posts/fft_and_quantum.md

 almost everything you need to derive an implementation of the FFT or a quantum state simulator.

 Note I'm no quantum computing or DSP expert.
-I'm sure there a lot of things that are hand wavy in this post.
+I'm sure there are a lot of things that are hand wavy in this post.

 ### Simulating a Quantum Computer on a Classical machine

 Some quantum computing researchers make extensive use of quantum computer simulators.
-Their code runs quantum algorithms on relaitvely tiny amounts of qubits, which are simulated using a **state vector**.
+Their code runs quantum algorithms on relatively tiny amounts of qubits, which are simulated using a **state vector**.

 > (Footnote) Of course, the simulators themselves are written in a way such that